-This was my favourite meal growing up.
+Healthy Chicken Akni (Pulao) was my friend Alnaar’s favourite meal growing up, so she very generously shared it with me.
 Akni (also known as Pulao) is an East Indian / African rice dish.
 You can make it with either beef or chicken.
 The recipe here calls for chicken but you could follow the exact same steps and use beef instead if you prefer.
 I would use stewing beef since its already cubed.

 One of the main ingredients in Akni (pulao) is cumin seed.
 Cumin seeds are a great source of iron and have also been used traditionally to aid digestion.
 The photo above shows the cumin seeds to the right of the rice in case you are wondering what they look like.

 Cumin Seed, Cardamom Pods, Whole Cloves, Peppercorns, Cinnamon, Salt

 Tomato, Red Onion, Serrano (or Jalapeno) Pepper, Red Baby Potatoes, Fresh Lemon Juice, Fresh Garlic, Fresh Ginger

 I use Basmati Rice but you could use another type if you prefer.

 I use a mix of boneless, skinless breast & thigh pieces.

 Tips for making Healthy Full Flavoured Chicken Akni (Pulao)